MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

   their `Shoot` attack will probably take the form of a conjured fireball; and they would be absolutely helpless if asked to pick up a crossbow.
-- **Aspects can be invoked for a bonus on a roll**: If the dice say that ~~Sherwood Forest's Greatest Archer~~ is about to miss a tough shot, the player can spend a fate point to get a bonus on the roll.
+- **Aspects can be invoked for a bonus on a roll**: If the dice say that ~~Sherwood's Greatest Archer~~ is about to miss a tough shot, the player can spend a fate point to get a bonus on the roll.
-- **Aspects can be compelled to create engaging plot twists**: Twists and turns make an engaging story; MiniFate encourages plot twists be compensating players when the narrative turns against them.
+- **Aspects can be compelled to create engaging plot twists**: Twists and turns make an engaging story; MiniFate encourages plot twists by compensating players when the narrative turns against them.

 ### Aspects